Immune checkpoint inhibitors to treat cancer

 PD-1 inhibitors: Examples of drugs that target PD-1 include:

 - Nivolumab (Opdivo)

-These drugs have been shown to be helpful in treating several types of cancer, including melanoma of the skin, non-small cell lung cancer, kidney cancer, and Hodgkin lymphoma.
+These drugs have been shown to be helpful in treating several types of cancer, including melanoma of the skin, non-small cell lung cancer, kidney cancer, head and neck cancers, and Hodgkin lymphoma.
 They are also being studied for use against many other types of cancer.